shopware/docs/guides/plugins/plugins/api/multi-inventory.md

 ## Concept

+{% hint style="info" %}
-Note: Every described behavior only applies to Products, which are assigned to WarehouseGroups - every unrelated Product will use the default Shopware behavior.
+Every described behavior only applies to Products that are assigned to WarehouseGroups and every unrelated Product will use the default Shopware behavior.
+{% endhint %}

 ### ERP System as Single-Source-of-Truth